stephenreid321/metacrisisxyz/Transcripts/How to Shift Your Perception and Accelerate Your Evolution - Daniel Schmachtenberger @ SoulTalk.md

 orders of magnitude less than is necessary to ensure no externalities in the future and yet the market forces of birth to market have us use it when we know enough to do something but not enough to ensure long-term brightness of strategy so when i look at mostly everything happening in [3533](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3533.119s)

-in technology and exponential technologies there are exciting possibilities and applications but i'm more concerned than excited because there's plenty of financial motive to use the thing in destructive ways something that's built for good purposes can be weaponized and there's a lot of actual incentive and basis to weaponize it and [3554](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3554.0s)
+in technology and [[exponential tech|exponential technologies]] there are exciting possibilities and applications but i'm more concerned than excited because there's plenty of financial motive to use the thing in destructive ways something that's built for good purposes can be weaponized and there's a lot of actual incentive and basis to weaponize it and [3554](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3554.0s)

 just even through mistakes we mostly don't uh we don't take considerate enough approaches and so again like if i think about okay look at the roman empire look at the aztec empire look at just humans throughout the whole course of human history do i are those beings the way they [3572](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3572.48s)

-behave safe vessels for exponential power not yet and so one way of framing up what i think about a lot is that what what exponential technology is giving us is exponential power and in a mesopoetic way we can say the power of gods when you hear descriptions of zeus's [3597](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3597.68s)
+behave safe vessels for exponential power not yet and so one way of framing up what i think about a lot is that what what [[exponential tech|exponential technology]] is giving us is exponential power and in a mesopoetic way we can say the power of gods when you hear descriptions of zeus's [3597](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3597.68s)

 lightning bolt or you know what any of the power of kind of ancient god descriptions is like and then you look at the power of the nuclear bomb or you look at the fact that we can actually make new life forms with genetic engineering or destroy whole ecosystems it's the power of gods but without the love and the wisdom of gods to properly [3615](https://www.youtube.com/watch?v=Z7-Od0e0gq0&t=3615.119s)